FettiWop/FettiWop/README.md

 - 👋 Hi, I’m @FettiWop
 - 👀 I’m interested in ...
 Security and Research
-- 🌱 I’m currently learning ... eJPT
+- 🌱 I’m currently learning ...
+PNPT, OSCP
-- 💞️ I’m looking to collaborate on ... not sure yet
+- 💞️ I’m looking to collaborate on ...
+ARM Sec Tooling Projects
 - 📫 How to reach me ...
+Probably not yet.

 <!---
 FettiWop/FettiWop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.